MAT109 · Erich Prisner · Franklin College · 2007-2009

 b) Again two cards are selected randomly from a shuffled 52-card deck.
 Someone tells you that at least one of the two cards is black.
 What is the probability that both cards are black?

 6. SENATE RACE(compare [Kockesen]) An incumbent senator decides first whether to run an expensive ad campaign for the next election.
 After that, the challenger decides whether to enter the race or not.
 The chances for the senator to win are 5/6 with the ad campaign, and 1/2 without.
-The value of winning the election is 2, of losing -0.5, and the cost of the add campaign is 1. (all values in Million dollars).
-Analyse the game.
+The value of winning the election is 2, of losing -0.5, and the cost of the add campaign is 1. (all values in million dollars).
+Analyze the game.

 7. a) You put $100 on "red" in European roulette.
 If you lose, the bet is gone.
 If you win, you get your bet back, plus additional $100.
 How much total win or loss would you expect?